shyamgupta196/TelegramToolkit/README.md

 # The Telegram Toolkit: a Tool to enrich Telegram Channel Data

 ## Description

-Telegram channels are public broadcast channels on the Telegram messaging platform where creators can share messages, media, and updates with a large audience.
-Users can join channels to receive notifications and access content posted by the channel administrators, making it an effective tool for disseminating information to a wide audience.
-The Telegram Toolkit is a powerful software designed to enhance collected Telegram data by uncovering implicit information not directly available through the platform.
-It facilitates tasks such as revealing connections between channels and creating message-forwarding chains, providing users with valuable insights and analysis capabilities.
+The method offers a Telegram data enrichment toolkit that enhances the Telegram messages by uncovering implicit information, otherwise not directly available through the platform.
+It reveals the channel connections i.e., channel to channel graph, provide message forwarding chain and extracts entities across channels.
+The method reads raw Telegram messages as JSON and extracts the additional information aggregated into new JSON files.
+The nature of messages on the platform and their penetration across multiple channels can address interesting research questions.

 The Telegram Toolkit provides the following functionalities: